 Workers in this system are exposed to a broader spectrum of working abilities which can increase their motivation considerably.
 This style of upskilling is popular because it is more casual, and participants can ask each other all sorts of questions without the pressure of a professional mentor.

 Companies must create the ideal learning and development program model to upskill their employees accordingly.
-However, this process is only properly effective after it has been thoroughly strategised and all the program phases are taken into account, depending on the individualistic requirements of the organisational structure.
+However, this process is only properly effective after it has been thoroughly strategized and all the program phases are taken into account, depending on the individualistic requirements of the organizational structure.

 First, the senior management needs to identify the skill gaps in different employee groups, which can be achieved by thoroughly evaluating their overall skill set.
 Then, it is essential to communicate the learning objectives to the workplace and ensure everyone is of one mind.
 Finally, depending on the missing parts in the workforce’s skill set, the ideal training methods need to be developed and eventually applied, all the while evaluating the overall success of the strategy.